gabrielguerrero/ngrx-traits/README.md

   featureSelector: 'products',
 });
 ```
-The result is a new `select` action and a `selectEntitySelected` selector.
+The result is a new `selectEntity` action and a `selectEntitySelected` selector.
 Notice how this new actions and selectors are mixed with the others, the more traits you add, more actions, selectors, ...etc are mixed, this composability is very porweful, you can go from a local filtered list to a remotely paginated and remotely filtered one with small changes, and it will work the same way with your own custom traits.

-Next step is to change the container component to use the new select action,
+Next step is to change the container component to use the new selectEntity action,
-for this example, it is assumed that a select output was added as a prop of the list component called on the click of the row, the container will now look like:
+for this example, it is assumed that a selectEntity output was added as a prop of the list component called on the click of the row, the container will now look like:
 #### product-page.component.ts

 ```ts